KTheodaly/Crystal-Collector/README.md

      * When the game begins again, the player should see a new random number.
 Also, all the crystals will have four new hidden values.
 Of course, the user's score (and score counter) will reset to zero.

    * The app should show the number of games the player wins and loses.
-To that end, do not refresh the page as a means to restart the game.v
+To that end, do not refresh the page as a means to restart the game.

 ## Who will use this repo?